plaublin/intel_sgx_tutorial/README.md

 The installation is a multi-steps process.
 If your hardware supports Intel SGX, you need to install the driver.
 This step is not necessary if your hardware does not support Intel SGX and/or you will run the examples in simulation mode.
-In all cases you need to follow the instructions to install the Intel SGX SDK.
+In all cases you need to follow the instructions to install a few extra packages and the Intel SGX SDK.

 This tutorial has been written and tested with the Intel SGX SDK version 2.17:
 - [driver](https://download.01.org/intel-sgx/sgx-linux/2.17/distro/ubuntu20.04-server/sgx_linux_x64_driver_2.11.054c9c4c.bin)